On March 12, Ukraine’s illegitimate putschist prime minister Arseniy Yatsenyuk and Obama met in the Oval Office.

 He is host of a progressive radio show with cutting-edge discussions and distinguished guests on the Progressive Radio News Hour on the Progressive Radio Network.
 It airs Fridays at 10AM US Central time and Saturdays and Sundays at noon.
 All programs are archived for easy listening.
 It airs Fridays at 10AM US Central time and Saturdays and Sundays at noon.
 All programs are archived for easy listening.

 Posted by Stephen Lendman on March 14, 2014, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.